 TGbn editor: change first paragraph as follows(CID #151):

-The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, PASN authentication, or EDPKE authentication.
+The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, PASN authentication, EDPKE authentication or MAPC PASN authentication.
 This security association is also bidirectional.
-PTKSAs, except those established using PASN authentication or EDPKE authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
-PTKSAs for PASN authentication or EDPKE authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication.
-Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, PASN authentication, or EDPKE authentication.
+PTKSAs, except those established using PASN authentication, EDPKE authentication or MAPC PASN authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
+PTKSAs for PASN authentication, EDPKE authentication or MAPC PASN authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication or MAPC PASN authentication.
+Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, PASN authentication, EDPKE authentication or MAPC PASN authentication.
 There shall be only one PTKSA per key ID per band (see 12.6.20 (Multi-band RSNA)) or per MLD setup (see 35.3.5 (ML (re)setup)) with the same Supplicant and Authenticator MAC addresses.

 TGbn editor: please add the following new clause(CID #151)

+12.XX Multi-AP Coordination Preassociation Security Negotiation

+12.XX.1 General

+If dot11MAPCPASNActivated is true, then dot11KEKPASNActivated is set to true.

+Multi-AP Coordination Preassociation Security Negotiation (MAPC PASN) is an RSNA authentication protocol in all cases between two MAPC APs where it relies on the existence of a PMKSA for an AKMP, termed Base AKMP for MAPC PASN.
+It is a non-RSNA protocol when there is no PMKSA and the corresponding Base AKMP used with it.
+The protocol supports PTKSA establishment with and without mutual authentication.

+MAPC PASN is initialized by the MAPC requesting AP, and has three authentication frame body encapsulated in public action frame exchanged between MAPC requesting AP and MAPC responding AP to generate PTKSA, to protect the individual addressed MAPC Negotiation Request frame and individual addressed MAPC Negotiation Response frame.MAPC PASN is an either RSNA or non-RSNA authentication protocol that uses the PASN procedures (see 12.13 (Preassociation security negotiation)) with the following differences:

+—SAE AKMP 00-0F-AC:8 or 00-0F-AC: 24 can be used as the Base AKMP if Base AKMP is present.

+—The three Authentication frames are exchanged by two UHR APs.

+—The entity of MAPC requesting AP is used instead of non-AP STA.

+—The entity of MAPC responding AP is used instead of AP.

+— The three Authentication frame bodies have the Authentication Algorithm Number field set to <ANA> (MAPC Authentication).

+12.XX.2 Discovery of an MAPC PASN capable AP

+A UHR AP indicates it is capable of performing MAPC PASN by including the MAPC PASN AKMP as part of the RSNE included in MAPC Discovery Request frame or MAPC Discovery Response frame.
+When MAPC PASN AKMP is advertised, the UHR AP shall also include at least one additional AKMP in the RSNE unless it allows PTKSA derivation without authentication using the ephemeral keys exchanged during MAPC PASN authentication.